... and other strange insurance claims

-The great thing about insurance is that it can ease the strain when disaster strikes.
-The claims we receive come in all shapes and sizes and our claims teams are well versed in dealing with pretty much anything that comes their way.
-Sometimes, however, even our most experienced claims handlers are surprised by some of the claims that are made.
-Here’s a rundown of some of the more bizarre claims we’ve received in recent times.
+The great thing about insurance is that it can protect your laptop, gadgets, phone, and even your car when the unexpected happens.
+The claims we receive at Endsleigh come in all shapes and sizes, and our teams are well versed in dealing with pretty much anything that comes their way.
+Sometimes, however, even our most experienced handlers are surprised by some of the claims that are made.
+Here’s a rundown of some of the more bizarre claims we’ve received over the years.

-Even the girls winced when they heard about this one.
 During a match on a rugby tour, one travel policy holder had the misfortune to dislocate his hip following a tackle from another rugby player.
-We imagine this would smart a bit at the best of times, but worse was to come.
+We imagine this would hurt a bit at the best of times, but worse was to come.
 The successful relocation of the hip joint had the unfortunate side-effect of rupturing a different sort of tackle.

-Not so long ago we published an article about the merits of taking a long weekend in Amsterdam.
-Not only is it a beautiful city, rich in heritage and intrigue, but it also plays host to numerous festivals throughout the year.
-One travel claimant went to one of these festivals, but his luggage regrettably went missing.
+One travel claimant went to a festival in Amsterdam, but his luggage regrettably went missing.
 Nothing untoward about that, except that the customer was an ‘adult store’ owner and his missing luggage contained £2,000 worth of adult material and clothing.

 One claims handler had a particularly memorable day when a lady made a claim for some expensive lingerie, which had sadly been stolen.
 So keen was the customer to have the situation resolved that she promptly sent in pictures of said undergarments in action as proof of purchase.
 Who said insurance was boring?